-- (9) Income taxes - The Organization has obtained tax exempt status under Internal Revenue Code Section 501(c)(3) and application state law. - (10) Shared Maintenance Costs (SMC) SMC fees are charged to agencies to which the Organization distributes with costs associated with receiving, storing and distributing inventory.
-During 2021, maximum SMC fees charged amount was \$.19 per pound. - (11) Donated goods and services Donated materials and equipment are reflected as contributions at their estimated value at the date of receipt.
+- (10) Income taxes The Organization has obtained tax exempt status under Internal Revenue Code Section 501(c)(3) and application state law. - (11) Shared Maintenance Costs (SMC) SMC fees are charged to agencies to which the Organization distributes with costs associated with receiving, storing and distributing inventory.
+During 2023, maximum SMC fees charged amount was \$ .19 per pound. - (12) Donated goods and services Donated materials and equipment are reflected as contributions at their estimated value at the date of receipt.
 Donated services are recognized as contributions in accordance with U.S. accounting standards which state, if the services (a) create or enhance nonfinancial assets or (b)require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
 Food donations are valued at the estimated cost per pound established by Feeding America, a national not-for-profit organization.
 Significant and essential donated services are performed by various volunteers to support the Organization programs and activities.
-These services have not been reflected in the financial statements as the criteria were not met. - (12) Revenue and revenue recognition The Organization recognizes contributions when cash, food, or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.
-Conditional promises to give (a contribution with a measurable performance or other barrier and a right of return) are not recognized until the conditions on which they depend have been met.
+These services have not been reflected in the financial statements as the criteria were not met.